-4.1 The 2012 Health & Social Care Act has redefined the way in which healthcare in England is structured and delivered since it came into force on April 1st 2013.
-Prior to that date a single Primary Care Trust (PCT) for Hertfordshire commissioned the provision of healthcare in the county and also provided a single point of contact for those - such as local planning authorities - who wished to engage on health matters.

-4.2 The new arrangements see the NHS retaining responsibility for the overall health budget and the planning, delivery and day to day operation of the NHS in England whilst in addition retaining direct responsibility for commissioning a range of primary care services from self employed providers such as GPs, dentists, optometrists and pharmacists.
-The NHS also provides offender healthcare and some services for members of the armed forces.
-It has a number of regional teams, but exists as one single organisation, NHS England, operating to a common model, under one board.
-The NHS England area team that covers Stevenage Borough is Midlands and East (Central Midlands) South.

-4.3 All other healthcare services are now commissioned by the 211 Clinical Commissioning Groups (CCGs) operating across England, including two covering Hertfordshire.
-Stevenage Borough is covered by the East and North Hertfordshire Clinical Commissioning Group (ENHCCG) which also covers North Herts, East Herts, Welwyn Hatfield, and Broxbourne.
-The CCGs commission a wide range of hospital and community based healthcare, including district nurses; mental health and learning disability services; and urgent, emergency and elective care, much of which but not exclusively is provided in hospitals.
-CCGs are increasingly moving the delivery of these services out of hospitals and into the community.

-4.4 CCGs are led by local clinicians (doctors and nurses) supported by administrators.
-ENHCCG is currently working on a co-commissioning basis with NHS England.
-Although ENHCCG is the responsible organisation for commissioning services in the Stevenage area, an important exception to the commissioning remit of the CCG is that of primary care contracts.

-4.5 The CCG is made up of local GPs and health professionals.
+- 4.1 The East and North Hertfordshire Clinical Commissioning Group (CCG) is responsible for planning, designing and paying for NHS services.
+It took over responsibility from the Primary Care Trust (PCT) that was abolished in March 2013. - 4.2 The CCG is made up of local GPs and health professionals.
 They work together with other clinicians and patients to decide how the local NHS budget should be spent.
 There are six locality groups, each covering smaller areas.
-There is a locality group for Stevenage.

-4.6 The CCG is accountable to, and performance managed by, a National Health Service Commissioning Board (NHCB) with regional and local offices.
-To avoid any conflict of interest, services and infrastructure from independent contractors such as local GPs will be commissioned directly by the NHCB.

-4.7 Community nursing, intermediate care into patients' homes or from local hospitals, and mental health services are separated out from the CCGs and delivered by NHS Trusts or similar.
-These are identified as secondary healthcare services and are discussed in the next section of this report.

-4.8 The CCG serves over half a million people who are registered at 60 GP Practices across east and north Hertfordshire, including Stevenage.
+There is a locality group for Stevenage. - 4.3 The CCG is accountable to, and performance managed by, a National Health Service Commissioning Board (NHCB) with regional and local offices.
+To avoid any conflict of interest, services and infrastructure from independent contractors such as local GPs will be commissioned directly by the NHCB. - 4.4 Community nursing, intermediate care into patients' homes or from local hospitals, and mental health services are separated out from the CCGs and delivered by NHS Trusts or similar.
+These are identified as secondary healthcare services and are discussed in the next section of this report. - 4.5 The CCG serves over half a million people who are registered at 60 GP Practices across east and north Hertfordshire, including Stevenage.
 There are nine practices delivering general medical services from 13 separate sites within Stevenage.
 Approaching 100,000 patients are registered across these practices.
 This information is summarised in the table below.

-Surgery / Practice Patient registrations Total floorspace (m ^2 gross) Patients per m2
+Surgery / Practice Patient registrations Total floorspace (m 2 gross) Patients per m2

 Roebuck Surgery 6,162 278.9 22

 Bedwell Surgery 6,162 410.0 15

 Symonds Green Health Centre 4,350 257.0 17

 King George Surgery 12,999 759.7 17

+Surgery / Practice Patient registrations Total floorspace (m2 gross) Patients per m 2

 Walkern Surgery 2,662 48.9 54

 Stanmore Medical Group (Stanmore Road) 13,432 553.7 24

 Stanmore Medical Group (Poplars) 11,399 646.1 18

 St Nicholas Health Centre 11,462 368.4 31

 Canterbury Way Surgery 2,737 189.2 14

 Chells Surgery 14,037 374.3 38

 Manor House Surgery 5,424 188.7 29

 Shephall Way Surgery (existing) 7,860 193.7 41

 Marymead Surgery 4,077 278.8 15

 Totals and Average 97,917 4,406.3 26